Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

 \section{The Effects of Proton Decay Catalysis on EMBH Bounds}

-As discussed in the introduction, it is reasonable to expect EMBHs to catalyze proton decay, perhaps analogous to the effect in monopoles from grand unified theories \cite{Callan:1983nx,Rubakov:1982fp}.
-However, due to the uncertainty of what can be at the 'core' of the EMBH (the strength of B-violation, the existence of short-distance hair, etc.), the cross section for this process may be model dependent.
+As discussed in the introduction, EMBHs might catalyze proton decay, perhaps analogous to the effect in monopoles from grand unified theories \cite{Callan:1983nx,Rubakov:1982fp}.
+However, uncertainty around what lies at the `core' of the EMBH (the strength of B-violation, the existence of short-distance hair etc.) makes the cross section for this process model dependent.

-We circumvent many of the complications and model dependencies associated with nucleon catalysis by looking for more robust bounds independent of the cross section for catalysis.
-Heat generated by catalysis can weaken the bounds from white dwarf destruction by generating convection currents that prevent the EMBHs from annihilating.
-On the other hand, catalysis can cause anomalous heating of neutron stars causing x-ray emission.
-In addition, the heating of white dwarfs can also set a (weaker) bound, while catalysis in the sun can be constrained by neutrino detectors such as Super Kamiokande.
-Magnetic monopole searches by the MACRO detector offer constraints for EMBHs at the lowest masses.
-These constraints are weakened, but still present when accounting for catalysis effects.
-No matter what the catalysis cross section is, we can place a robust bound below the dark matter abundance on the relic abundance of EMBHs at any mass.
+We circumvent many of these complications by looking for robust bounds independent of the cross section for catalysis.
+Inside of WDs, heat produced by catalysis can generate convection currents that prevent the EMBHs from annihilating, weakening the bounds from WD destruction.
+On the other hand, catalysis can cause anomalous heating of NSs causing x-ray emission.
+In addition, excess heating of WDs can set a (weaker) bound, while catalysis in the Sun can be constrained by neutrino detectors, such as Super Kamiokande.
+EMBH abundance constraints from the MACRO detector are weakened but still present when accounting for catalysis effects.
+Whatever the catalysis cross section, we can place a robust bound on the EMBH abundance at any mass.